 It is important to note that these steroids are different to anabolic steroids!
 Local anaesthetic is often provided at the same time which helps post-injection pain.

 Judicious use of CSI is important.
 Not all conditions will benefit from an injection, and not everyone can safely have one.
 We often say no, more than we say yes!
 However, if you are suffering from joint or soft tissue pain that has not responded to conventional treatment modalities or if severe pain impacting your life/reducing your ability to rehabilitate, then please get in touch.

 Radial Shockwave Therapy

-Physiomac are now able to provide Radial Shockwave Therapy (we have been providing it since 2021 but have been slow to post about this!).
+Physiomac provide Radial Shockwave Therapy.
 Shockwave treatment has been utilised in medicine and healthcare since the 1980s when it was first used to treat the effects of renal cholic (kidney stones).
 Since then, machines and treatment protocols have developed to allow treatment of various orthopaedic conditions.